 Giving students an opportunity to showcase one of their icons will enable them to express themselves in ways they may not have the outlet for and will educate others on some amazing icons work they may not have known before!

-🏳️🌈 Let’s get to know the different Pride Flags and what they represent!
+🏳️🌈 Let’s get to know the different Pride Flags

 Have your students create their own gallery full of Pride flags using Google Sites.
 Ask students to do research and create a virtual gallery of the flags they find.
 Students can choose to showcase their flags by recording narration explaining when the flag was created, it’s meaning, and analysis of each flag they find.